leandrocp/mdex/README.md

 Default values are defined on a best-case scenario but as a good practice you should provide all attributes for each node.

-Trying to format malformed ASTs will return a `{:error, %DecodeError{}}` describing what and where the error occurred, example:
+Trying to format malformed ASTs will return a `{:error, %DecodeError{}}` describing what and where the error occurred, for example:

 ```elixir
 {:error, decode_error} = MDEx.to_html([{"code", [{1, "foo"}], []}], [])